johi/silex-demo/README.md

 * It should be able to install on a vagrant machine using chef solo provisioner

 ## prerequisites
-The project is set up to be installed on a vagrant machine which is provisioned by In order to run this demo you have to vagrant and virtualbox installed.
+In order to run this demo you have to vagrant and virtualbox installed.
 On my Ubuntu 14.04 i did:

     sudo apt-get install vagrant virtualbox-4.3